Dean Wilson

 Dean Hiroshi Wilson (born December 17, 1969) is an American professional golfer.

+Career

 Wilson was born in Kaneohe, Hawaii.
 He turned professional in 1992 after graduating from Brigham Young University and has won six times on the Japan Golf Tour and once on the PGA Tour.
 After a poor 2009 season Wilson lost his PGA Tour playing rights.
 He regained full tour status in 2010 while starting outside top 150 from previous year's money list.
 Wilson has not played a full season since 2011.